timmcginley/41934/Assignments/A4/README.md

 * be reviewed and feedback provided by your peers.

 ## Submission
-* The tutorial, either as a github link
+* The tutorial, either as a github link or including your files, it should be possible to write the github link as a comment when you submit.

+### Peer feedback session
+The peer lesson will take place in the [final session of the course] which in 2024 is the 2nd December.

 ## Examples
 * [23 G37](https://github.com/Brise07/DTU---Advanced-BIM-Assignment/blob/main/A4/A4_Description.md) - Level 1 Modeller